rehierl/html-outliner-spec/issue-associations.md

 - `Element Outline.outlineOwner`
 - `(element == element.innerOutline.outlineOwner)`

+NOTE - An outline is only defined for sectioning elements.

 One aspect worth mentioning is that, if there was only an Element type, the node tree would hold many elements with an undefined `innerOutline` property because the majority of elements does not have a definition for such a property.

-NOTE - An outline is only defined for elements of sectioning content and sectioning root elements.

-If an official term like **sectioning element (SE)** would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would define an `innerOutline` property.
-This new class would allow to refine the above two properties into: `Outline SectioningElement.innerOutline` and `SectioningElement Outline.outlineOwner`.
+If an official term like 'sectioning element' would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would define this property:

 - `Outline SectioningElement.innerOutline`
 - `SectioningElement Outline.outlineOwner`